nrwl/nx/docs/angular/guides/setup-incremental-builds.md

 # Setup incremental builds for Angular applications

 In this guide we’ll specifically look into which changes need to be made to enable [incremental builds](/angular/ci/incremental-builds) for Angular applications.
+Please read the [incremental builds guide](/angular/ci/incremental-builds) to see if incremental builds are a good fit for you.

 > Incremental builds requires Nx version 10.4.0 or later.